chtunsw/2hats_nodejs_server/README.md

 - Clone this project, and in root directory, run:
 - npm install
-- Put your credentials.json into /authorize directory
+- Put your credentials.json into /authorize directory.
-- Under /authorize directory, you can get a token by running:
+- Under /authorize directory, run:
 - node getToken.js
+- Follow the instructions in terminal to get the token.

 ### Start the server